 Make it easy for consumers to tell when they will earn rewards

 The closer a customer gets to crossing the finish line, or collecting their reward, the more they want to spend.
 The more transparent your program is, the more successful it will be.
-The Thanx app makes it easy for your customers to see their progress and receive notifications to let them know when they are getting closer to receiving a reward.
+Thanx makes it easy for your customers to see their progress and receive notifications to let them know when they are getting closer to receiving a reward.

 The more your customers understand how your program works, and where they fall within the homestretch, the more eager they will be to reach the reward faster.
 The more transparent you are with them, the easier it will be to collect their reward and begin sprinting toward the next one.